 About Communication Sciences and Disorders

-If you are concerned about the problems of people with speech, language or hearing disabilities, consider a career in one of the fields of communicative disorders.
-A career in communicative disorders offers many opportunities for service to humankind, as well as a continuing challenge to researchers because of the infinite complexity of communication processes.
+If you are interested in working with speech, language, or hearing disabilities, consider a career in one of the fields of communicative disorders.
+A career in communicative disorders offers many opportunities for service to humankind as well as a continuing challenge to researchers because of the infinite complexity of communication processes.

-Professionals in communicative disorders can serve both adults and children in any one of the following employment settings: clinical service centers, hospitals, public school systems, health departments, colleges and universities, industry, research centers and private practice.
-Careers in CD include: audiologist, speech-hearing scientist, speech-language pathologist, teacher of the deaf, and adult education English teacher.
+Professionals in communicative disorders can serve both adults and children in any one of the following employment settings: hospitals, public school systems, health departments, colleges and universities, industry, research centers and private practice.
+Careers in CSD include audiologist, speech-hearing scientist, speech-language pathologist, teacher of the deaf, and adult education English teacher.